 Weeks Before Competition

-At this point in time you should have consulted with a trainer and decided on which divisions you will be competing in.
-This allows for better preparation on pinpointing what you exactly need to be working on.
+At this point in time, you should have consulted with a trainer and decided on which divisions you will be competing in.
+This allows for better preparation in pinpointing what you exactly need to be working on.

-This may mean that you have a dressage test that needs practicing, a certain jump height that will need to be implemented within course work, or a cross country level that needs to be schooled.
+This may mean that you have a dressage test that needs practicing, a certain jump height that will need to be implemented within the coursework, or a cross-country level that needs to be schooled.
 Oftentimes issues arise that may need extra attention.

 Personally, my horse has trouble picking up his left lead while doing a dressage test, because of this weakness I have been doing more transitions while going to the left to strengthen up that side of his body.